Walvis Bay Private School

 -

-All the positive and negative reports, Grade B ordinary offence transgressions and written warnings are entered onto Edupac and filed in the learner’s file.
-The file is available to learners and their parents.
+All the positive and negative reports, Grade B ordinary offence transgressions and written warnings are entered into Edupac and filed in the learner’s file.

 -